 I’ve never been an art supply snob, I’ve always used the tools I had at my disposal or those I could afford.
 The humblest ballpoint pen; the most basic paint set; the HB pencil that somehow lived with me for 20 years; the A4 office print paper; and the cheapest paintbrushes in the history of art.
-My philosophy was: If it gets the job done, then why change it.
+My philosophy was: If it gets the job done, then why change it?

 That is why, in my absolute nonchalance I’ve managed to gather a few very prized materials, and only realised it after comparing them with the “basic” ones, and (admittedly) fawning over the crème de la crème on art websites.
-This is how I managed to acquire a set of Derwent Graphite Pencils (I’ve had them for 18 years and only lost my H pencil) and a modest set of Daler Rowney brushes.
+This is how I managed to acquire a set of Derwent Graphite Pencils (I’ve had them for 18 years and only lost my H pencil) and a modest collection of Daler Rowney brushes.

-If I were to turn into a brush snob, I still have a long way to go when it comes to collecting superior quality paint brushes.
+If I were to turn into a brush snob, I still have a long way to go when it comes to collecting superior quality paintbrushes.
 But for the moment, I marvel at my unassuming little collection and believe that the wand chooses the wizard.

-“A paint brush is the only tool I use extensively in my works, to push paint on canvas and conduct melodies.
+“A paintbrush is the only tool I use extensively in my works, to push paint on canvas and conduct melodies.

 And that’s exactly what Garden Avenue is, and all of my projects after that.”